dtrierweiler19/dtrierweiler19.github.io/data/projects.md

 <p>As primary Content Strategist for the RFKC site, I served as the champion for communication, editorial, and content-based initiatives such as:</p>

 <ul>
-<li>Engaging Stakeholder Interests in the Project and Empowering Users in the Design Process</li>
+<li>Engaging User Interest in the Project and Empowering them in the Design Process</li>
 <li>Gathering, Organizing, and Editing User Content to Meet Stylistic and Functional Site Requirements</li>
 <li>Ensuring Information Transparency, Access, and Equity through Scaffolding Technical Instruction and Regular Project Updates</li>
 <li> Establishing a Help-Desk System to Field Site-Relevant Issues and othe means of collecting User Feedback</li>